 The rated full-load power of a compressor represents the energy use of the system when operating at full load.
 At part-load conditions, compressor power is generally lower with common control types.
-To determine power at part load, the part-load fraction, calculated as the supplied CFM divided by the rated CFM for a given compressor, is matched to the percentage of power using an appropriate table (see Table 1 and Table 2).
+To determine power at part load, the part-load fraction, calculated as the supplied CFM divided by the rated CFM for a given compressor, is matched to the percent power using an appropriate table (see Table 1).
 The operating power can then be calculated at a given capacity using Equation 5: